ydb-platform/ydb-ansible/README.md

 # Expand cluster

-Thera two possible ways to add new nodes into the cluster:
+There are two possible ways to add new nodes into the cluster:
 - Simple  - use `initial_setup` playbook
 - Long - use several playbooks